Why Choose Cedars-Sinai Marina del Rey Hospital for Arm & Leg Fracture Treatment?

-The highly specialized doctors at Marina Del Rey Hospital will evaluate your leg or arm fracture and provide an individualized treatment based on your needs.
+The highly specialized doctors at Cedars-Sinai Marina del Rey Hospital will evaluate your leg or arm fracture and provide an individualized treatment based on your needs.
 Our specialists will help you choose the most appropriate treatment for your condition from the various conservative and surgical options available.
 To determine the most appropriate procedure, they will carefully consider all your symptoms and the severity of your arm or leg injury.

 An arm or leg fracture is a break in one of the bones of the arms or legs.
 Bone fractures are also called bone cracks or broken bones.
 Fractures occur when the bones are not able to resist the force applied to them.

 Arm and leg fractures are painful for different reasons:

 - the bones' surrounding nerves are irritated during the injury and cause pain

 - bone fractures cause bleeding and the blood and correlated swelling cause pain

 - the muscles around the damaged bone may cause spasms in the attempt to hold the bone pieces together and these spasms are painful